-Applicants must also propose a plan for project sustainability after the period of federal funding ends.
+Applicants must also propose a plan for project sustainability and diffusion of promising practices after the period of federal funding ends.
 Recipients are expected to sustain key elements of their projects, e.g., strategies or services and interventions, which have been effective in improving practices and those that have led to improved outcomes for the target population.